Here is a breakdown of major shareholders in Capital One Financial Corporation (NYSE: COF)

-Capital One Financial Corporation (NYSE: COF) is -38.18% lower on its value in year-to-date trading and has touched a low of $86.98 and a high of $162.40 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The COF stock was last observed hovering at around $90.75 in the last trading session, with the day’s loss setting it -1.05% off its average median price target of $120.00 for the next 12 months.
-It is also 47.54% off the consensus price target high of $171.00 offered by 25 analysts, but current levels are -10.74% lower than the price target low of $81.00 for the same period.
+Capital One Financial Corporation (NYSE: COF) is 3.06% higher on its value in year-to-date trading and has touched a low of $86.98 and a high of $162.40 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The COF stock was last observed hovering at around $92.97 in the last trading session, with the day’s gains setting it 2.83% off its average median price target of $117.00 for the next 12 months.
+It is also 43.98% off the consensus price target high of $171.00 offered by 25 analysts, but current levels are -18.27% lower than the price target low of $81.00 for the same period.

 Sponsored